carbin-gun/littleworld/_posts/2016-05-01-jekyll-things.markdown

 	header-img: "img/post-bg-01.jpg"
 	---
 ### naming
-- jekyll blog system is to sequence all the articles in the value of date mentioned above.if the date is the newest ,that article will be put at the top.
 - the name of the article should follow the pattern of `yyyy-mm-dd-{article-name-delimeter-by-middle-line}`
+-  jekyll blog system is to sequence all the articles in the filename date value mentioned above.if the date is the newest ,that article will be put at the top.